-Doctors shall repeat these tests 4th week to confirm gestational diabetes.
+Doctors shall repeat these tests in the 4th week to confirm gestational diabetes.
 If the values of the blood glucose levels are still high and > 140 mg/dL, it is diagnosed as gestational diabetes.

 Guidelines If You Have Symptoms of Diabetes

-- Test regularly your blood glucose level.
+- Test your blood glucose level regularly.
 You can do this at home through glucometers.

-- Maintain proper diet chart and healthy lifestyle.
+- Maintain a proper diabetic diet chart and a healthy lifestyle.

-- Take a low-carb diet.
-As a result of it, you can maintain proper weight.
+- Take a low-carb diet to maintain proper weight.